Complexity equals anything for multi-horizon black holes: Probing the singularity or the Cauchy horizon with CMC slices

 We still begin our discussion by considering the Bardeen-AdS class black hole as a concrete example.
 The situations of one horizon and two horizons differ from Ref.~\cite{Jorstad:2023kmq} only in the blackening factor, so we only consider the three-horizon case here.
 The extremization of the surfaces has been discussed in Sec.~\ref{sec3.2}, we can therefore control the distance between the CMC slice and the singularity (or the Cauchy horizon) by varying $\alpha_{\pm}$ or $\alpha_{B}$.
 In this paper, we will fix $\alpha_{+}$ and vary $\alpha_{B}$.
 Therefore, Eq.~\eqref{br} can be written as

 With $\alpha_{B}$ fixed, we numerically determine the relationship between $P_{v}^{+}$ and $r_{\text{min}}$, as illustrated in Fig.~\ref{FigPvrm}.

 Similar to the codimension-one case, for a given $P_{v}$, only the largest $r_{\text{min}}$ can be taken.
-Therefore, the case shown in Fig.~\ref{FigPvrmb} cannot probe Region III, whereas the case shown in Fig.~\ref{FigPvrma} can.
-In other words, only when the extrinsic curvature of the CMC slice is large enough can Region III be probed.
-When $\alpha_{B} \to \infty$ , the future CMC slices approach null surfaces.
+Therefore, the case shown in Fig.~\ref{FigPvrmb} cannot probe Region III, whereas the case shown in Fig.~\ref{FigPvrma} can. {This requires a lower bound on $\alpha_{B}$, i.e., $\alpha_{B}>\alpha_{Bmin}$, which is fixed by the condition that $P_{v}^{+}$ develops two equally high local maxima.
+In other words, only when the extrinsic curvature of the CMC slice is large enough can Region III be probed. } When $\alpha_{B} \to \infty$ , the future CMC slices approach null surfaces.
 At late times, using Eq.~\eqref{tauinfty}, we can compute the effective potential $\mathcal{U}(P_{v},r_{f})$ for a given $\alpha_{B}$ as shown in Fig.~\ref{Urrf8}.

 It is important to note that for each region within the spacetime, the outer surfaces correspond to $ \zeta = - $, which are anchored at $\tau \to -\infty$.
 In this section, we only discuss the surfaces with positive boundary times, i.e., two surfaces determined by $P^{+}_{\infty, III, L}$ and $P^{+}_{\infty, I, L}$.